-Since inventory should be measured at the lower of cost and net realized value, the Company evaluates the amount of inventory due to normal loss, obsolescence or no market sales value on the reporting date, and offsets the inventory cost to the net realized value.
+Among the uncertainties of assumptions and estimates, there are significant risks that cause book amount of assets and liabilities will be adjusted in the next financial year, as follows: Evaluation of inventory value on the reporting date, and offsets the inventory cost to the net realized value.
 This inventory evaluation is mainly based on the product demand in a specific period in the future, so there may be significant changes due to the rapid changes of the industry.